 Park Slope, Brooklyn

-During the pandemic, I could not imagine living anywhere else in the city but near that park—the fresh air, the smell of growing things, the sight of dogs in the meadow, and the sounds of the gurgling streams gave me the strength I needed to nurture my own family.
+During the pandemic, I could not imagine living anywhere else in the city but near the park—the fresh air, the smell of growing things, the sight of dogs in the meadow, and the sound of the gurgling streams gave me the strength I needed to nurture my own family.

 Upper East Side, Manhattan

 Some stories have been about people who moved not knowing the shutdown was on the way, and felt lucky they did.
 A communications and PR pro, Deniz Sonmez-Alpan, ditched her one bedroom on the fifth floor of a walkup building on the Upper West Side—but not for a place with fewer stairs.
 She wanted to cut her expenses, so she moved to a sixth-floor walk-up on the Upper East Side, as it turns out, just two weeks before NYC went into lockdown.

 She found new rituals, like going to Carl Schurz Park and eating takeout on the steps of the Metropolitan Museum of Art as the sun goes down.
 For now, she finds the neighborhood a source of “comfort, familiarity, and stability,” she says.